yahialabeeb/horned-animals/README.old.md

 using react

-Number and name of feature:
+Number and name of feature: all features

-Estimate of time needed to complete:
+Estimate of time needed to complete: 3 hours

-Start time:
+Start time: 1:20

-Finish time:
+Finish time: 3:20

-Actual time needed to complete:
+Actual time needed to complete: 2 hours